-- Be a high school graduate or have a GED; - Pass the CPAt entrance examination with a score of 160 or higher; - ♦ Complete a personal interview with the Surgical Technologist Program Director; - Pass a physical examination.
+- ♦ Be a high school graduate or have a GED;

+- Pass the CPAt entrance examination;

+- Complete a personal interview with the Surgical Technologist Program Director;

+- ♦ Pass a physical examination.

 Before students can begin their clinical rotation in the Surgical Technologist Program, they must complete three Hepatitis B injections.